nolliechyTW/WIL/Leetcode/ArrayAndHashing/49. Group Anagrams/README.md

 - Else, create a new key-value pair
 3. Return the values as a list with `.value()`, converting them with `list()`

-Improved Gerneral Idea: Traverse the strings and use a hashtable to store different anagram groups.
+**Improved Gerneral Idea**: Traverse the strings and use a hashtable to store different anagram groups.
 Use the **character count** as the key of each group. (as image.png shown)
 ![Alt text](./image.png) <br>
 - For each string, we use an array `count` to store the occurence and number of charaters. since the string only contains lowercase letter, the size of the array is 26 and each index is mapped to a lowercase chararter
 - Traverse the string, and generate another string based on the `count` array; put it as a key into the hash table along with the corresponding value (as image-1.png shown)